Rishabh570/Themed/README.md

 ### Custom Themes

 Nothing seems fine till now?
-Maybe some customization will make you happy in this case.
-Period.
-End of Story!
+What about some theme customization. :smiley:

+## Shortcuts

+- Besides automatic theme transition option, you can change themes manually whenever you want just by <kbd>Ctrl+Shift+V</kbd>.

+- Open options page by just clicking the browser action.